5020 results:

 Status: Introduced

-Last action: Introduced, Referred to Assembly Telecommunications and Utilities Committee (May 2, 2024)
+Last action: Referred to the Subcommittee on Innovation, Data, and Commerce.
+(May 17, 2024)

 Sector: None (see reasoning)